Sublimis/UrbanBiker/README.md

 Feel free to file new feature requests as an _issue_ on GitHub.

-We will respond to you as soon as possible, likely within 24 or 48 hours.
+We will respond as soon as possible, likely within 24 or 48 hours.
 If we have any further questions, expect a response back.

 **IMPORTANT:** Issues and feature requests here are public.
 Please write to our e-mail for more private communication: contact@urban-bike-computer.com.